top of page

 Methods:

-• Navigation audits across products
+• Performed navigation audits across all three products

-• Comparative analysis of operational dashboards
+• Ran comparative analysis of operational dashboards in similar enterprise tools

 If the homepage surfaced vehicle status and failed deployments upfront, it would eliminate a lot of unnecessary navigation.